Skip to main content

 These staffs make up the Justice Management Division.

-The Deputy Assistant Attorney General/Chief Information Officer (DAAG/CIO) provides leadership and oversight of DOJ’s information and information technology (IT) programs and services through department-wide IT policies, strategic plans, and the development and procurement of enterprise IT services.
-The CIO is responsible for all IT acquisitions across the Department, provides guidance to the IT budget requests of the Department's Components.
-The CIO is also tasked with ensuring the security and reliability of DOJ systems and information.
+The Deputy Assistant Attorney General/Chief Information Officer (DAAG/CIO) leads the Department’s information technology (IT) and cybersecurity programs, setting strategic direction, driving innovation, and orchestrating IT operations, cybersecurity, and resource management within the OCIO and between OCIO and DOJ component-agencies.
+In compliance with Federal Information Technology Acquisition Reform Act (FITARA), the CIO has oversight responsibility for all IT acquisitions across the Department and IT budget requests of the Department's component agencies.
+The CIO under the Federal Information Security Modernization Act (FISMA) is also tasked with ensuring the security and resiliency of DOJ systems and information.

 Learn More